thpglobal/gae-php72/README.md

 2) Copy the files into your app root area.
 3) Edit login.php to replace the line with "YOUR CLIENT ID" with your clientid.
 4) index.php assumes your app files and folders are inside an /app folder - adjust this file to taste if not

+NOTE: Many public packages like adminer already depend on a single index file to run, in which case the initial lines of this index file get added to the top of that file.